riturajshakti/SuperEasyInAppPurchase/example/README.md

 void initState() {
   super.initState();
   inAppPurchase = SuperEasyInAppPurchase(
+      inAppPurchaseItems: [
+        InAppPurchaseItem(
+          // This must be unique accross entire play/app store
+          productId: 'product1',
-    // Any of these function will run when its corresponding product gets purchased successfully
+          // This function will run when 'product1' is purchased successfully
           // For simplicity, only a message is printed to console
-    whenSuccessfullyPurchased: <String, Function>{
+          // In real app, you should use shared preference to store related data
-      'product1': () => print('Product 1 purchased!'),
+          onPurchaseComplete: () => print('Product 1 purchased successfully !'),
-      'product2': () async => print('product 2 activated!'),
-      'product3': () {},
-    },

-    // Any of these function will run when its corresponding product gets refunded
+          // This function will run when 'product1' is refunded by google or removed intentionally by you using inAppPurchase.removeProduct('product1')
-    whenUpgradeDisabled: <String, Function>{
+          // These functions can also be an async
+          // In real app, you should use shared preference to store related data
-      'product1': () async => print('Product 1 refunded !'),
+          onPurchaseRefunded: () => print('Product 1 disabled successfully !'),
+        ),
+        InAppPurchaseItem(
+          productId: 'product2',
+          onPurchaseComplete: () => print('Product 2 purchased successfully !'),
-      'product2': () => print('product 2 deactivated !'),
+          onPurchaseRefunded: () => print('Product 2 disabled successfully !'),
-    },
+          // Setting this to true means you can later disable this product using inAppPurchase.removeProduct('product2')
+          isConsumable: true,
+        ),
+      ],
     );
 }
 ```

-`SuperEasyInAppPurchase()` constructor takes two parameters:

-(i) `whenSuccessfullyPurchased`: It takes a `Map<String, Function>`.
-Each pair in this map represents a Product ID (String) and its corresponding function, which gets executed after successful purchase.
-These functions generally contains shared preferences data modifications.

-(ii) `whenUpgradeDisabled`: This also takes `Map<String, Function>` but this time, these functions will get executed when the product is refunded.
-So these function's main task is to disable the corresponding product.
-This parameter is optional but recommended.
+`SuperEasyInAppPurchase()` constructor required a single named parameter `inAppPurchaseItems` which is of type `List<InAppPurchaseItem>`.
+Each `InAppPurchaseItem` takes 3 required parameters and 1 optional parameter.

+* `String productId`: It identifies the digital product.
+This id must be unique accross entire play/app store.
+* `Function onPurchaseComplete`: This function will run when its corresponding product is purchased successfully.
+The main purpose of this function is to activate the product (Generally using _Shared Preferences_).
+* `Function onPurchaseRefunded`: This function will run when its corresponding product is refunded/disabled intentionally by the developer.
+The main purpose of this function is to deactivate the product (Generally using _shared preferences_).
+* `bool isConsumable = false`: (Optional) Determines if the product is One-Time or Consumable.
+Setting this to true means you can later disable this product using `inAppPurchase.removeProduct(productId)`.

+**Note:** _Consumables_ are those products which needs to be purchased again and again, e.g. - The fuel of racing car.
+By default, `isConsumable` parameter is set to `false`.

-### Step 6
+### Step 5

 Prevent memory leaks by calling `stop()` method in your App State's `dispose()` method: